SUSE/sle2docker/README.md

 sle2docker -l
 ```

-By default sle2docker assumes packages are going to be fetched from NCC, hence
+By default sle2docker assumes packages are going to be fetched from SUSE
-it will ask for NCC's credentials.
+Customer Center (SCC), hence it will ask for SCC's credentials.

 It's possible to use a local SMT instance by using the `-s` option: